Blog

 The fabric becomes submerged in the dye bath once the dye has been extracted.
 The color strength will depend on how long the fabric stays in the dye bath.
 To get the right color, certain textiles might need to spend an entire night or more in the dye.

-To eliminate any leftover color, the fabric is well rinsed after dying.
-This stage helps to guarantee that the color doesn’t bleed during later washings and stays constant.
+The fabric is well rinsed after dying to eliminate any leftover color.
+This stage helps guarantee that the color doesn’t bleed during later washings and stays constant.
 After that, the fabric is dried—ideally in the shade to keep the color from fading.

 The chance for exploration is one of the pleasures of natural dying.
-Colors and effects can be varied widely by using different dye ingredients, mordants, and methods.
+Colors and effects can vary widely using different dye ingredients, mordants, and methods.
 Using natural textile colors, try these tips:

 See what possible dye plants are in your neighborhood.
-Beautiful colors can be produced from a lot of ordinary plants and kitchen waste.
-Unknown Play with Mordants See how various mordants change the hue.
+Beautiful colors can be produced from many ordinary plants and kitchen waste.
+Unknown Play with Mordants See how various mordants change their hue.
 As a mordant, iron, for instance, can darken colors and provide more muted tones.

 Dyeing fabric in several dye baths can produce exquisite and unusual hues.
-A variety of greens and teals can be achieved, for instance, by dying fabric first with turmeric and then with indigo
+For instance, a variety of greens and teals can be achieved by dying fabric first with turmeric and then with indigo.

 In techniques like batik, shibori, and tie-dye, patterns are made by keeping the dye from penetrating specific parts of the fabric.
 These techniques could give your dying projects a further creative dimension.